 As for Exercise if you currently do none, I would not go out and try doing everything as your body will perceive that as to much stress for you.
 I would say if you never exercise first just go out and take walks, get in the habit.
 Even just a few days a week, and just move more, and get your sleep in order.

 Then build up to resistance training 2-3 days a week, get used to that, then maybe high intensity training could be added in after you get in the habit of the first two things.

 Walking lowers cortisol and makes us more insulin sensitive or sensitizes us to insulin.
 Also going longer between meals helps our insulin as we don’t want it constantly high, its normal to fluctuate.

-Whatever you are doing now with your diet if not getting results give a new way a try, the same with exercise.
+Whatever you are doing now with your diet if NOT getting results give a new way a try what do you have to lose.

 I send out a weekly email newsletter if you would like more of my insights, on nutrition, exercise, and lifestyle you can “ADD YOURSELF HERE “